-CHEM 145 is open to students with a score of 3, 4, or 5 on the AP test; or a 4, 5, 6, or 7 on the High Level Chemistry IB exam or those who have passed the general chemistry honors placement test offered by the UW Educational Assessment Office.
-Students receiving a borderline passing score should consult with the chemistry advisors regarding appropriate placement.
+CHEM 145 is open to students with a score of 3, 4, or 5 on the AP test; or a 4, 5, 6, or 7 on the High Level Chemistry IB exam or those who have passed the general chemistry honors placement test.
+Students receiving a borderline passing score should consult with the CHEM 145 instructor and chemistry advisors regarding appropriate placement.
 Students should be aware that CHEM 145 assumes full mastery of the basic concepts of elementary chemistry so the course will not review this material.
 The expectation for math and problem solving proficiency is also high in the honors courses.
 The CHEM 145 information sheet contains a complete listing of prerequisites, exam information, source materials, and sample exam questions indicating areas and levels of knowledge expected on entry.

 Are you interested in Accelerated Chemistry?

-Chem 143 is open to students with a score of 1 or higher on the AP Chemistry test or those who have passed the Chem 142 Placement Exam offered by the Office of Educational Assessment Placement into Math 124 is also required for enrollment.
+Chem 143 is open to students with a score of 1 or higher on the AP Chemistry test or those who have passed the Chem 142 Placement Exam.
+Placement into Math 124 is also required for enrollment.
 Students should be aware that CHEM 143 assumes mastery of the basic concepts of stoichiometry and gas laws and will be moving at a faster pace than CHEM 142.
 Excellent problem solving and mathematical reasoning skills are required for success in this sequence.

 Did you take the Advanced Placement (AP) Test in Chemistry or the IB Higher Level Chemistry Exam?